242 FW 2

 A. We have established procedures in compliance with the Occupational Safety and Health Administration (OSHA) standard (29 CFR 1910.1200) to prevent occupational illness or injury associated with uncontrolled exposures to hazardous chemicals.

-B. Our Project Leaders, supervisors, and facility managers must communicate these procedures to employees, and employees must follow them.
+B. Our Project Leaders and supervisors must communicate these procedures to employees, and employees must follow them.

 2.3 What is the scope of this chapter?

 A. This chapter applies to the following people who work with or near hazardous chemicals in or around their workplace: